 Different types of chronic gastritis have different clinical manifestations.
 The symptoms of superficial gastritis include stomach upset after meals, then feeling comfortable after hiccups.
 Sometimes the patient also feels sick, vomits and experiences acid reflux as well as stomach ache, but shows no prominent signs.
 The main symptoms of atrophic gastritis include loss of appetite, feeling pain in the upper abdomen, suffering from anaemia and diarrhoea, becoming thinner and feeling tired.
 As for hypertrophic gastritis, the main symptom is stubborn pain in the upper abdomen.
 Food and alkaline medication can relieve the pain, which has no special rhythm.

-Because this disease has no specific symptoms and signs, gastroscope and biopsy of the gastritis mucosa are the major methods in diagnosing the disease.
+As this disease has no specific symptoms and signs, gastroscope and biopsy of the gastritis mucosa are the major methods in diagnosing the disease.

 Peptic ulcer is a common disease of the alimentary tract.
 Ulceration occurs mostly in the stomach and duodenum.
 Therefore, the term peptic ulcer covers both stomach ulcers and duodenal ulcers.